Mahesh Pandey: Early life

-Pandey is basically from Mumbai with roots in Uttar Pradesh.
+Pandey is from Mumbai with roots in Uttar Pradesh.
 He gained high school education from Mumbai University.

 Career

 Mahesh started his career from Kggk, followed by Kasuati, kutumb, kumkum-ek pyara sa bandhan, karam apna apna and many more daily soaps.
 He written his first Bollywood film Koi aap sa and directed a Bollywood thriller 332 Mumbai to India in 2010.

 Mahesh has also worked in the Bhojpuri Film Industry from the films like Gabbar singh, Rani chali sasural, Sapoot.